odan/odan.github.io/_posts/2020-07-17-slim-twig-templates.md

 At the end you still have to choose the right escaping strategy for the specific context.

+**Performance**

+Twig compiles templates down to plain optimized PHP code.
+The overhead compared to regular PHP code is minimal.
+So Twig is nearly as fast as native PHP templates.

 ## Installation

 To install the Slim Twig component run the following command: